 Materials:

 Aluminum and steel coated with a super durable powder technology.
-Stainless steel hardware and galvanized wire rope cables and rigging fittings.
+Stainless steel hardware, galvanized wire rope cables, and rigging fittings.

 Location: Capitol Hill Library, Oklahoma City, OK.